What Happens to Your Student Loans When You Die?

-The answer might be different for student loans than how other debt is handled after a death, but it ultimately depends on the type of student loans you have.
+The answer might be different for student loans than how the other debt is handled after death, but it ultimately depends on the type of student loans you have.
 Take a look at these types of student loans, and how the death of you, a parent, a spouse, or co-signer could affect this debt.

 Federal Student Loans